-- use credits from facilities that have reduced their emissions to below their respective targets; - use emission offsets from organizations that are not regulated by TIER, but which have voluntarily reduced their emissions; or - pay into the TIER Fund at \$40/ tCO2e in 2021.
+- use credits from facilities that have reduced their emissions to below their respective targets; - use emission offsets from organizations that are not regulated by TIER, but which have voluntarily reduced their emissions; or - pay into the TIER Fund at \$50/ CO2e in 2022.

 Specific to the electricity industry, the benchmark is set at 0.37 tCO2e/MWh.
-If a facility's emissions exceed 0.37tCO2e/MWh, the resulting compliance obligation can be met through the use of Emission Performance Credits (EPCs) or offsets, or through payment to the Technology Innovation and Emissions Reduction Fund.
+If a facility's emissions exceed 0.37 tCO2e /MWh, the resulting compliance obligation can be met through the use of Emission Performance Credits (EPCs) or offsets, or through payment to the Technology Innovation and Emissions Reduction Fund.
+TIER imposes limits on the use of EPCs and offsets within each compliance year, which are 60% for 2022.
+TIER also imposes expiry periods on TIER eligible carbon credits.
+Vintages 2015/2016 can only be used for up to 40% of the total compliance obligation of a facility for 2021 compliance and will expire after the 2021 compliance submission in June 2022.
+Vintage 2017 and newer credits have an 8-year vintage expiry period.

-In March 2021, AEP initiated Alberta's Climate Policy Engagement process in response to Canada's Federal Plan.
+In March 2021, AEPA initiated Alberta's Climate Policy Engagement process in response to Canada's Federal Plan.
 The Government of Alberta structured the process to understand stakeholder climate-related initiatives and understand how Alberta can support those initiatives.
 Capital Power participated in the process and expressed support for Alberta's existing TIER framework for electricity.
-The Government of Alberta has not released a final report regarding the process or advised of potential next steps.
+The Government of Alberta has not yet released a final report regarding the process or advised of potential next steps.